İbrahim Kaypakkaya: Capture and death

 Following the military memorandum of 1971, the Turkish government cracked down on the Communist movement in Turkey.
 On 24 January 1973, Kaypakkaya and his allies were attacked by Turkish military forces in the mountains of Tunceli.
 He was wounded badly, and his comrade Ali Haydar Yıldız died.
 The military left Kaypakkaya for dead, allowing him to avoid capture.
-During that winter, severe weather conditions and snow forced him to take shelter in a cave for five days.
-Thereafter, he left for a village where he asked for assistance from a local teacher.
+During the winter, the severe weather conditions and snow forced him to take shelter in a cave for five days.
+Thereafter, he left for a village where he asked for assistance from Cafer Atan, a local teacher.
 Initially, the man allowed Kaypakkaya to take shelter in a room but then locked the door and reported him to the military.

+The letter Kaypakkaya sent to his friends after he got captured by the gendarmerie:

+They handed me over to the gendarmerie, and the gendarmerie beat me up terribly.
+After that, in short: I was delivered from Dersim to Elazığ, and from Elazığ to Diyarbakır.
+Except for random police investigations, no statements were taken.
+Now I am under both surveillance and treatment in Diyarbakır.

+The wounds on my head and neck healed in just 20 days.
+By the way, let me state this: While I was injured, they tied both my arms for a week as if they were crucifying me.
+Upon insistence, they released one of the handcuffs.
+We were raided on January 26th.
+On February 22, I had surgery in both my feet.
+There is no finger left on my right foot.
+They left my little finger on my left foot as a gift.

 The Turkish Government persecuted and destroyed the leadership of the TKP/ML.
 Kaypakkaya, and several of his colleagues were arrested.
-Kaypakkaya was executed by shooting in prison in 1973.
 On 18 May 1973, he was tortured to the brink of death and then shot and killed by military officers at the age of twenty-four.
 His corpse was mutilated and cut up.
+The cause of Kaypakkaya's death was ruled as a suicide.

-The National Intelligence Organization (Milli İstihbarat Teşkilatı, MİT) reported that Kaypakkaya was the most dangerous revolutionary in Turkey and a serious threat to the non-communist government.
+The National Intelligence Organization (Milli İstihbarat Teşkilatı, MİT) reported that Kaypakkaya was the most dangerous revolutionary in Turkey and a serious threat to the anti-communist regime in Turkey.